2025 Toyota Land Cruiser Review: The Off-Road Icon Makes Its Return

 -

-- Classic round LED headlights and vintage-inspired grille.
+- Puffy round LED headlights and an art deco-esque grill.

-- 18-inch steel wheels for a utilitarian vibe.
+- Hefty 18-inch steel wheels for a more rugged look.

-- 8-inch touchscreen with Toyota’s latest infotainment system.
+- 8-inch touchscreen infotainment interface running Toyota’s latest software

-Ideal for purists and budget-conscious buyers who want the essentials without unnecessary frills.
+An ideal trim for purists and more budget-conscious buyers who just want the basics without paying for stuff they don’t need.

 Land Cruiser Core